APPLICATION DEADLINE: February 16, 2022

 This fellowship is directed towards full-time graduate students in a UC Davis PhD program.
 Although the Graduate Group in which the student is enrolled is not specified, the student’s research project must be directed at identifying, understanding, and mitigating the genetic/genomic basis of heritable disorders afflicting veterinary species, including but not limited to equine, canine and feline.
 The fellow will perform an internship at the UCD Veterinary Genetics Laboratory for a minimum of 5 weeks with the possibility to extend to a quarter.
 They will learn basic and applied genetic/genomic methods relevant to their dissertation topic.

-Any full-time PhD graduate student that has completed the DVM or is currently enrolled in the DVM/PhD dual degree program is eligible to apply.
+Any full-time PhD graduate student that is currently enrolled in graduate curriculum, or is enrolled in the DVM/PhD dual degree program is eligible to apply.
 The applicant’s dissertation research must have a genetic/genomic focus and approach aimed at identifying and understanding heritable veterinary diseases, molecular veterinary forensics, or molecular epidemiology.
 The fellowship will provide one-year of graduate support (up to $32,000).

 Please contact the SVM Graduate Student Support Program at email@example.com with any questions or concerns.